Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 - You owe 19% tax (podatek Belki) on every dividend received

-- If the ETF is domiciled in Ireland (most UCITS ETFs), the dividend is paid to you after Irish withholding tax has already been reduced to 0% for stock dividends (Ireland doesn't withhold on ETF distributions to EU residents in most cases)
+- The ETF is domiciled in Ireland (most UCITS ETFs): Ireland typically doesn't withhold tax on ETF distributions to EU residents

 - However, the underlying dividend withholding tax at source country level (e.g., 15% US withholding on US stocks under the Ireland-US tax treaty) is absorbed inside the fund — this applies equally to both acc and dist ETFs

-- You must report dividend income on your PIT-38 tax return
+- You must report each dividend on your PIT-38 tax return

 - You only pay 19% tax when you realize a gain by selling shares